Kelvin Harmon: Professional career

+Washington Redskins / Football Team

-In December 2018, Harmon announced that he would forgo his final year of eligibility and declared for the 2019 NFL Draft, where he was drafted by the Washington Redskins in the sixth round with the 206th overall pick.
+In December 2018, Harmon announced that he would forgo his final year of eligibility and declared for the 2019 NFL draft, where he was drafted by the Washington Redskins in the sixth round with the 206th overall pick.
 In the Redskins' 2019 season opener against the Philadelphia Eagles, he had two receptions for 31 yards in his NFL debut.
 Overall, he appeared in all 16 games as a rookie and totaled 30 receptions for 365 yards.

 In June 2020, Harmon suffered an ACL tear injury while training and was placed on the team's non-football injury list at the start of training camp the following month.
 He was moved to the reserve/non-football injury list on September 5, 2020.
 He was released on August 15, 2021, but re-signed to their practice squad on September 29, 2021.
 Harmon signed a reserve/futures contract with the team on January 10, 2022, but was waived on August 23, 2022.

+Philadelphia Stars

+Harmon signed with the Philadelphia Stars of the United States Football League on March 21, 2023.
+He was released on April 10.

+DC Defenders

+On October 19, 2023, Harmon signed with the DC Defenders of the XFL.
+He was placed on injured reserve on May 15.

+Dallas Cowboys

+On July 27, 2024, Harmon signed with the Dallas Cowboys.
+He was released during roster cuts on August 27, before re-signing with the team's practice squad the next day.
+Harmon signed a reserve/future contract with Dallas on January 6, 2025.
+On July 30, Harmon was waived by the Cowboys.